aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 ### terraform/cluster

-Run the following commands to create EKS clusters, with the names and regions configured in the previous steps.
+Run the following commands to create EKS clusters with all x86-based instance types, with the names and regions configured in the previous steps. **By default, any Managed Node Group not specified to use arm-based instances will use x86-based instances.**
 ```bash
 # Initialize Terraform
 terraform -chdir=terraform/cluster init &&